-PAN150 First Year Spanish, Accelerated Term 1 6 class hrs/wk, 6 cr.
+SPAN150 First Year Spanish, Accelerated Term 1

 Develops skills in reading, writing, speaking, and understanding basic Spanish.
 Introduces culture of Hispanic countries.
 This course covers the same content as SPAN101 and the first half of SPAN102.
-Class fee \$2.
+Class fee \$3.
 W

-SPAN151 First Year Spanish, Accelerated Term 2 6 class hrs/wk, 6 cr.
+SPAN151 First Year Spanish, Accelerated Term 2

 Continues to develop skills in reading, writing, speaking, and understanding basic Spanish.
 Focuses on culture of Hispanic countries.
 This course covers the same content as the second half of SPAN102 and SPAN103.
 Prerequisite: SPAN150 or equivalent as determined by the instructor.
-Class fee \$2.
+Class fee \$3.
 Sp